6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 4. Moisture infiltration

-If minor rutting has occurred, the rut can simply be filled and provided with an overlay.
+If minor rutting has occurred, the rut can be filled and provided with an overlay.

-In case of severe rutting, the damaged area must be lifted out and replaced by a new layer.
+In severe rutting, the damaged area must be lifted and replaced by a new layer.

-Corrugations refer to the distresses that occur at regular intervals in the form of ridges and valleys on the surface of the pavement.
+Corrugations refer to the regular distresses in the form of ridges and valleys on the pavement’s surface.

 They run along the direction of the pavement itself and are usually less than 5 feet.